md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Unauthorized system access.
 * Data corruption.

-Cybersecurity should be integrated throughout the system lifecycle.
+Cybersecurity should be integrated throughout the system lifecycle [2,7,14,71,72].

-#### Overreliance on Automation
+### Overreliance on Automation

-AI should not replace critical human judgment in areas involving significant public consequences.
+AI should not replace critical human judgment in areas involving significant public consequences [1,5,15,68].

 Potential risks include: